TheRingZer0Team/pyincus/README.md

-# python-lxd
+# pyincus

 ## Description

-This library was written to be able to use LXD with Python.
+This library was written to be able to use Incus with Python.
 There are some solutions out there but they either lack features or they are limiting in what our projects requires.

-The library uses the LXD client installed on your machine to work.
-Meaning that you need to manually create remotes in your LXD for this library to work.
+The library uses the Incus client installed on your machine to work.
+Meaning that you need to manually create remotes in your Incus for this library to work.
 This way, it's possible to use this library for remotes that requires more than just a certificate or a password.

 ## Usage

-### LXD
+### Incus

-The object `LXD` contains the methods to run commands on the system.
+The object `Incus` contains the methods to run commands on the system.
 It is also there that you can set the variable `cwd` in case you are running your code in a directory where you don't have the permission to write.
-You can also use the `check()` method to see if the library match the version of LXD.
+You can also use the `check()` method to see if the library match the version of Incus.

 #### Methods

-* _check()_ - Check LXD version.
-Raises `LXDVersionException` if the version does not match.
+* _check()_ - Check Incus version.
+Raises `IncusVersionException` if the version does not match.
 * _run(cmd: str, \*\*kwargs)_ - Execute `cmd` on the operation system and returns a dictionary `{"data":result, "error":error}`. `kwargs` is passed to `subprocess.run()`.

 #### Attributes